The Knack: Return of the Knack and final album (1986–2010)

 The Knack continued as a touring and recording act through the late 1990s and into the 2000s.
 Duane Leinan joined The Knack in the studio and on the road, playing bass guitar from 2008 to 2010.
 Terry Bozzio replaced Ward as drummer for 1998's Zoom, and David Henderson (as "Holmes Jones") took over on drums for 2001's Normal as the Next Guy and Live at the Rock N Roll Funhouse albums.
 Pat Torpey then returned to take over for Henderson and played with the group until Fieger's death in 2010.

 In 2005, the Knack made an appearance on the TV program Hit Me, Baby, One More Time, performing "My Sharona" and Jet's "Are You Gonna Be My Girl".

 In 2006, Doug Fieger and Berton Averre filed a lawsuit against the hip hop music group Run–D.M.C. for copyright infringement.
 The lawsuit alleges that the defining guitar riff from "My Sharona" was used without permission in the Run-D.M.C. track "It's Tricky" from their 1986 album Raising Hell.

 In 2006, during a performance in Las Vegas, Fieger became disoriented, developing a dull headache, and grasping for the words to the songs that he had written and performed for years.
 Diagnosed with two brain tumors, Fieger underwent surgery and radiosurgery and returned to performing.
 However, he still continued to battle brain and lung cancer until his death on February 14, 2010, in Woodland Hills, California, at the age of 57, effectively bringing the band to an end.

 Outside the Knack

 In the interim between the Knack's break-up and 1986 reunion, Doug Fieger worked as a guest vocalist on a few tracks by Was (Not Was).
 (Fieger had grown up with band member Don Was; Was later produced the Knack's album Serious Fun.)
 Fieger also recorded a solo album in 2000, and appeared as a solo artist in the Countdown Spectacular 2 concert series in Australia between late-August and early-September 2007.
 He sang the Knack favorite "My Sharona" only.
-Averre, Niles and Gary briefly continued with former Roadmaster vocalist Stephen 'Mac' McNally as "The Game" after the Knack's initial break up.
-In 1985, Averre, Niles and Gary formed The Front with actor Steven Bauer as lead vocalist.
+In 1985, Averre, Niles, and Gary formed The Front with actor Steven Bauer as lead vocalist.

 Bruce Gary became a producer (archive recordings of Jimi Hendrix and new recordings of The Ventures) and a sideman performing live and on studio sessions with a wide range of artists.
 Gary died from lymphoma on August 22, 2006, at the age of 55.